-Notification to Air Carriers of Upward Revision of the Limits of Liability for International Transportation Governed by the Montreal Convention
+Effective December 28th, 2019 - Notification to Air Carriers of Upward Revision of the Limits of Liability Governed by the Montreal Convention

-Reference is made to the Convention for the Unification of Certain Rules for International Carriage by Air, done at Montreal, on May 28, 1999 (Montreal Convention), which came into force on November 4, 2003 for international carriage involving countries that have ratified the Convention, including Canada.
-The Montreal Convention has the force of law for most international carriage to and from Canada by virtue of the Carriage by Air Act, R.S.C., 1985, c.
-C-26.
+Reference is made to the Convention for the Unification of Certain Rules for International Carriage by Air, done at Montreal, on May 28, 1999 (Montreal Convention), which came into force on November 4, 2003 for international carriage between Canada and countries that have ratified the Convention.
+The Montreal Convention has the force of law for most international carriage to and from Canada by virtue of the Carriage by Air Act.

 Articles 21 and 22 of the Montreal Convention establish the liability limits of the air carrier for damages in relation to the carriage of passengers, baggage and cargo.
-Article 24 of the Montreal Convention provides that the limits of liability be reviewed by the Depositary, International Civil Aviation Organization (ICAO) at five-year intervals in order to determine whether the levels need to be revised for inflation.
-The first review has been completed.
+Article 24 of the Montreal Convention provides that the Depositary, International Civil Aviation Organization (ICAO) will review the liability limits, at five-year intervals, in order to determine whether the liability limits need to be revised for inflation.

-In a state letter dated November 4, 2009, ICAO advised that the levels of the limits of liability will be revised, according to the determined inflation factor of 13.1 per cent.
-Please refer to Annex A which reflects the revised limits which come into effect on December 30, 2009.
+ICAO has advised that, effective December 28th, 2019, the liability limits will be increased by an inflation factor of 13.9 per cent.
+Please refer to Annex A which reflects the new revised limits

 For further information: